Crockpot Brunswick Stew

 What Is Brunswick Stew?

 Apparently, there’s a rivalry between Brunswick County, Virginia, and Brunswick, Georgia over this detail.
-They go head to head over who deserves the credit for the original recipe for Brunswick Stew.
+These two communities go head to head over who deserves the credit for the original recipe for Brunswick Soup.

 In an effort to stake their claim, Brunswick County in Virginia hosts an annual Taste of Brunswick Festival, in which people compete to earn the title of “Brunswick County Stewmaster.”